Obi Asika

-He is a founding partner of Dragon Africa – a strategic communications firm based in London, Lagos and Accra, and the chairman of OutSource Media, a leading communications and content production company.
-Asika is a prominent figure in laying the infrastructure for the growth and development of the media & entertainment industry.
+He is a founding partner of Dragon Africa, a strategic communications firm based in London, Lagos and Accra; and the chairman of OutSource Media, a leading communications and content production company.
+Asika is a prominent figure in laying the infrastructure for the growth and development of the media and entertainment industry.

 Background and education

-Asika comes from the town of Onitsha in Anambra State, Nigeria.
-He was born at the peak of the Nigerian civil war.
-His father, Anthony Ukpabi Asika, was administrator of East Central State, Nigeria during the military regime of General Yakubu Gowon.
+Asika, born in Lagos, comes from the town of Onitsha in Anambra State, Nigeria.
+He was born at the peak of the Nigerian Civil War.
+His father, Anthony Ukpabi Asika, was the administrator of East Central State, Nigeria during the military regime of General Yakubu Gowon.
 Asika attended Ekulu Primary School, Enugu from 1974 to 1977, and then proceeded to the United Kingdom where he attended Ashdown House, East Sussex between 1977 and 1982.
 From Ashdown House, he gained a direct entry into Eton College, having obtained a Distinction in the National Common Entrance Exams in the UK.
 At Eton College, Asika held several positions, including school prefect, secretary of the Political Society and secretary of the Film Society.

 Asika was a research assistant at the World Trade Centre of Nigeria between 1986 and 1987.
 In 1987, he enrolled at the University of Warwick, from which he received an LLB Hons in 1990.
-At the University of Warwick, Asika was secretary, Nigerian Society; member, Political Society; member, Afro-Caribbean Society; radio host and DJ and events promoter.
+At the University of Warwick, he was secretary of the Nigerian Society, member of the Political Society and Afro-Caribbean Society, radio host and DJ, and events promoter.